 We only use brokers for execution and we review their own best execution policies before entering into a formal relationship.
 We do not use them for research; our investment research is carried out 100% in-house.
 We undertake extensive due diligence on the companies in which we invest and place significant emphasis on downside protection and risk mitigation.

-Personal Account (PA) dealing by the fund management team is not allowed, other than to invest in the Metropolis Valuefund.
+Personal Account (PA) dealing by the investment team is not permitted, other than to invest in the Metropolis Valuefund, which requires pre-approval.
 Any trades placed into the Metropolis Valuefund by staff members are pre-cleared with the Compliance Officer.

 Our compliance policies are reviewed on an annual basis by an independent compliance specialist firm.